permutationlock/libaven/STYLE.md

     size_t size
 );
 ```
-The `alloc` and `realloc` functions will never return `NULL`,
+The `aven_arena_alloc` and `aven_arena_realloc` functions will always
-allocating more space than available triggers a panic.
+return a valid pointer, allocating more space than available triggers a panic.

+The `aven_arena_realloc` function re-sizes in place if the given `ptr` was
+the last allocation by the given arena.
+The `aven_arena_resize` macro
+asserts that re-sizing must be possible.

+A variety of helper macros are provided for the core data structures
+described below, e.g. `aven_arena_create_slice` and `aven_arena_resize_list`.

 ## Core generic data structures